Links Between PCBs and Diabetes/Obesity

 Diabetes Management and Complications

 PCBs are associated with complications from diabetes, such as cardiovascular disease, while things like exercise and nutrition may help decrease their toxicity (Perkins et al. 2016).
 In people without diabetes, PCB intake is associated with a higher risk of heart attacks (Bergkvist et al. 2016).
-People from Anniston, Alabama, those exposed to high levels of PCBs had higher blood pressure than those with lower levels (Pavuk et al. 2019).
-Review find that PCBs are linked to cardiovascular disease (Fu et al. 2020; Lind and Lind 2020).
+People from Anniston, Alabama, those exposed to high levels of PCBs had higher blood pressure than those with lower levels (Pavuk et al. 2019) as well as liver injury (Cave et al. 2022).
+Reviews find that PCBs are linked to cardiovascular disease (Fu et al. 2020; Lind and Lind 2020).

 In laboratory studies, PCBs increase fat accumulation in the liver and may be involved in the development of NAFLD (non-alcoholic fatty liver disease) (Armstrong and Guo, 2019; Boucher et al. 2015; Shan et al. 2020); in fact, just a single dose of PCB-126 can disrupt the liver (Chapados and Boucher, 2017).
 Exposure to PCBs during adolescence can cause NAFLD in mice (Ruan et al. 2019).
 PCB metabolites induce changes in the expression of genes related to circadian rhythm, and fatty acid metabolism, and trigger the onset of liver damage (Ochiai et al. 2018).
 And, animals with liver problems have worse effects from PCBs (Deng et al. 2019; Wahlang et al. 2017).
 PCB-126 can also increase inflammation and the development of plaque in arteries (Petriello et al. 2018).